 Pediatric Health Promotion and Maintenance Lab

 As part of the KU Clinical Child Psychology Program, the Pediatric Health Promotion and Maintenance Lab is dedicated to the application of behavioral science to promote child and adolescent health.
 The lab is organized and directed by Dr. Ric Steele, a member of the faculty of the Clinical Child Psychology doctoral graduate program at the University of Kansas.
 Dr. Steele’s program of research is broadly concerned with the promotion of physical and mental health in children, adolescents, and families across a continuum of health risk categories.
-Although Dr. Steele sometimes conducts and directs research on other health conditions, his current research focus seeks to develop and evaluate methods to promote weight related health, good nutrition, and exercise in children and adolescents.
+This work has included examination of risk for pediatric obesity and overweight, predictors and correlates of adherence to medical regimens, and issues related to the measurement and prediction of health-related quality of life.

 Graduate and Undergraduate students are encouraged and expected to present findings at conferences and conventions, and in peer-referred journals.
 Please see below for some representative publications from the lab: